JeffNeff/gtflp/README.md

 `gtfp` is a tool for debugging pods and cloudevents.

-Join the [Discord](https://discord.gg/BTqzsWHh9R) for help or to chat!

 Capabilities:
 * Logging : Stream the logs from pods in the same namespace as the `gtflp` deployment.
 Allowing you to monitor pod logs in a single window.